✨ Quick Take: Is It Worth It?

 Q: Is it good for thick hair?

-A: Yes, the ceramic paddle and 250°F temp smooth coarse textures quickly.
+A: Yes, the ceramic paddle and 250°F temp smooth thicker strands quickly; very coarse or tightly coiled hair may still need a more powerful, higher-wattage brush.

 Q: Does it work for fine hair?